stephenjlovell/gopher_check/readme.md

     - Pawn duos - Pawns that are side by side to one another create an interlocking wall of defended squares.
 A small bonus is given to each pawn that has at least one other pawn directly to its left or right.
     - Doubled/tripled pawns - A penalty is given for each pawn on the same file (column) as another friendly pawn.
 Having multiple pawns on the same file (column) limits their ability to advance, as they can easily be blocked by a single enemy piece and cannot defend one another.
     - Backward pawns - A small penalty is given to backward pawns, i.e.:
-      - they cannot be defended by friendly pawns,
+      - they cannot be defended by friendly pawns (no friendly pawn can move up to defend them),
       - their stop square is defended by an enemy sentry pawn,
       - their stop square is not defended by a friendly pawn